 APPENDIX B: GUIDELINES FOR ANC 6A GRANT APPLICATIONS

 ANCs may award grants to organizations for public purposes as described in Section 310.13 of the DC Code.
 The Commission reserves the right to fund or not fund any legal grant application at its sole discretion, without explanation.
 Monetary Amounts: When the Commission adopts an operating budget within sixty (60) days of receiving notice of its next fiscal year allotment from the District Government, it will include a line item amount for the Commission to support community grants during that fiscal year.
 Public Notice of Availability of Funding: At the beginning of the fiscal year, the Commission will provide the Community Outreach Committee (COC) with a bifurcated allocation for grantmaking, subject to the availability of funding.
-Prior to the third quarter of the fiscal year, the Commission will do a second analysis and, if additional funds are available, will inform the COC.
+Prior to the third quarter of the fiscal year, the Commission will perform a second analysis and, if additional funds are available, will inform the COC.
 The COC Chair shall publish the grant application form and the timeline for consideration to the ANC 6A website with grant applications being accepted at least twice a year.
 The COC may issue additional notices of grant opportunities based on the availability of funding.

 Process

-Eligibility: Only 501(c)3 organizations based within the geographic boundaries of ANC 6A or those organizations which directly serve the community of ANC 6A may apply for funding.
+Eligibility: Only 501(c)(3) organizations based within the geographic boundaries of ANC 6A or those organizations which directly serve the community of ANC 6A may apply for funding.
 The applicant must propose to provide services, public in nature, that will benefit persons who live, work, learn, play or gather within the Commission boundaries and must not duplicate those already performed by the District government.

 Applications: Applicants must include a written grant application; detailed description of the proposed project and public benefits; and detailed budget, statement of the total costs of the project, and other sources of funding.

-Timing: Applications must be received by the Community Outreach Committee Chair at least seven (7) days prior to action for approval/denial of application.
+Timing: Applications must be received by the COC Chair at least seven (7) days prior to action for approval/denial of application.
 A representative of the potential grantee organization must appear at the COC meeting when the grant request is first made, and then must appear at the following Commission meeting to be available for any questions that may come up from Commissioners.

 II.
 Community Support In an effort to support applications by 501(c)(3) organizations of all sizes and types, the COC is permitted to provide technical assistance regarding specific grant applications.
 On an annual basis, the COC shall consider ways to encourage non-traditional organizations, new organizations, and minority-led organizations to apply for grants.